The application deadline for this selective Master's programme is 1 March 2024, 23:59 CET (register in Studielink before 23 February, see step 2).

 Please make sure to follow the steps of the application process carefully to ensure that your application can be processed.

-The Master's programme in Archival and Information Studies is open for application to students with a
+The Master's programme in Heritage and Memory Studies is open for application to students with a Bachelor's degree from an accredited university in:

 New Master's students should be able to speak, read, write and understand English at an advanced academic level.
 Please check carefully on the page below whether: